autistic-symposium/blockchain-science-rs/README.md

 <br>

-To subscribe to inverse perpetuals and futures info, select `3`:
+to subscribe to inverse perpetuals and futures info, select `3`:

 ```
 🐊 welcome to coingator 🪙. type your option: